Family and Consumer Sciences Courses

 Historic costume and relationship to contemporary dress; emphasis on design and current fashion.

-Intensified study in major fashion markets including fashion merchandising, public relations, advertising, and career opportunities.
+Intensified study in major international fashion markets including fashion merchandising, public relations, advertising, and career opportunities.
+Prerequisite: FCS 233 or consent of instructor.

 FCS 341 - Human Development Through the Lifespan